aregtech/areg-sdk/README.md

 #### Distributed solution

-AREG SDK provides a lightweight form of distributed computing where the services can run on any node in the network, and the application architects can easily decide how to distribute the computing power.
-The automated service discovery makes service location transparent, so that the applications interact as if the components are located in the same process and even in the same thread.
+AREG SDK provides a lightweight form of distributed computing where the services can run on any node in the network, and the application architects can easily distribute the computing power between threads and processes.
+The automated service discovery makes service location transparent, so that the applications interact as if the components are located in one process.
+Developer define dynamic or static _model_, which is a description of service relationship that is used to load and start services.
+The following is a demonstration of _model_, which is loaded in `int main()` function and starts services and is unloaded when exits `main()`.

-With AREG framework developers and architects can easily split between processes and threads.
-The framework offers MACRO that defines so called _model_, which is a definition of service relationship.
-The _model_ can be defined static or dynamic, and it can be loaded and unloaded at eny time.
-The following is a demonstration of _model_, which is loaded in ``` int main()``` function when it is needed and unloaded when application is going to exit.
 ```cpp
 // main.cpp source file.